Topps Baseball Card Of The Day, January 2018

 Despite moving to RF, Alou—again playing for his dad—continued to rake when healthy during his two SF seasons.
 He closed his career with two seasons as a New York Met, registering a 30-game hit streak in the former (2007) but enduring serious calf and hamstring injuries in the latter, amassing just 54 PA.
 He retired at 42 after repping the D.R. in the '09 WBC.

-Moises Alou appeared annually in Topps 1991-2008.
-He also has a 1992 Traded card as a new Expo and a 1991 Topps Major League Debut card as a Pirate.
+Moises Alou appeared annually in Topps 1991-2008; 1992 was a Traded card as a new Expo.
+Alou also has a 1991 Topps Major League Debut card as a Pirate.

 CATEGORIES: 1996 Topps, Montreal Expos